 Mail: GPO Box 5218, Sydney NSW 2001 or GPO Box 2999, Canberra ACT 2601.

-We take reasonable steps to ensure these recipients comply with the APPs by implementing contractual arrangements with MGP as service providers to ensure the personal information is appropriately safeguarded and to ensure that our service providers comply with the APPs.
+We take reasonable steps to ensure these recipients comply with the APPs by implementing contractual arrangements with Xplore as service providers to ensure the personal information is appropriately safeguarded and to ensure that our service providers comply with the APPs.

 We are required to notify individuals at risk of serious harm and the Australian Information Commissioner (the Commissioner) about ‘eligible data breaches’.